George Floyd protests in South Carolina

 This is a list of protests in South Carolina related to the murder of George Floyd.

 Locations

 Aiken

-On May 30, more than 50 protestors marched peacefully down Newberry Street in Downtown Aiken past the Aiken County Courthouse.
+On May 30, more than 50 protesters marched peacefully down Newberry Street in Downtown Aiken past the Aiken County Courthouse.

 Anderson

 On June 3, up to 500 people peacefully marched in the streets downtown to support Black Lives Matter and George Floyd, walking twice around the Anderson County Courthouse.

+Beaufort

+Several protested the murder of George Floyd and the death of Trey Pringle, a black man who died after being tased by sheriff's deputies in 2018.

+Bluffton

+Hundreds paraded near Eagle Field to protest the murders of George Floyd and Ahmaud Arbery, and the killing of Breonna Taylor.

 Charleston

 The city issued a curfew after protests resulted in vandalism of public property and statues and some protesters threw rocks at police and citizens.
 Additionally, several businesses and restaurants had glass windows busted.
 Two men wearing MAGA hats were assaulted.
 At one point, police in riot gear used tear gas to stall protesters.
 Protesters halted traffic on Interstate-26.
 The following day, a group of 200 protesters formed in Marion Square.
 One protester, identified as Gee Jordan, was arrested in Marion Square after praising police officers, having stated "I love each and every one of you. [...]
 I am not your enemy.
 You are not my enemy."
 He was charged with "disobeying lawful order" and has since been released from jail on bond.
 Charleston Police Chief Luther Reynolds defended the arrest, stating that "We specifically asked for [the protesters], numerous times, to disperse.
 We said if you don't, you will be arrested".